- Send with Email

 National Human Rights Institutions

 National Human Rights Institutions (NHRIs) are independent institutions established by law and in compliance with the United Nations endorsed ‘Paris Principles’.
 NHRIs are mandated to protect and promote human rights at the national level in accordance with international human rights norms and standards.
-FRA cooperates with NHRIs with the Chair of the European Group of NHRIs (currently the Scottish Human Rights Commission) and through direct bilateral cooperation.
-Annual meetings also take place between FRA and the NHRIs.
+FRA cooperates with NHRIs with the European Network of NHRIs and through direct bilateral cooperation.
+Annual thematic meetings also take place between FRA and the NHRIs.

 For more information on NHRIs see: the following: